karinamzalez/meeting-agendas/1606/week1/06-30-16-thursday-agenda.md

 ### Kickoff @ 12:00

- * 12:05-12:10:  Share: 1 thing Pahlka should continue, 1 think Pahlka could improve
+ * 12:05-12:10:  Introductions

- * 12:10-12:20:  Review proposed meeting schedule for module; availabilty of each member
+ * 12:10-12:20:  Review: proposed meeting schedule for module; availabilty of each member

- * 12:20-12:40:  Discuss: goals for Neighborhome for the module
+ * 12:20-12:40:  Discuss: goals for Neighborhome for  module

      * What can/should we accomplish this module on Neighborhome
      * What will it take to accomplish those goals (time, resources, other)
      * What is a reasonable timeframe for each goal?

 * 12:40-12:55: Discuss: pros/cons of taking on an additional project?
-Can we mitigate the cons/how?
+Can we mitigate the cons; how?

-    * Decide: Go/No-go on additional project
+    * Decide: Go/no-go on additional project

 * 12:55-1:00:  Next steps